bneumann/vexflow-musicxml/README.md

 # Vexflow MusicXML parser [![Build Status](https://travis-ci.org/bneumann/vexflow-musicxml.svg?branch=master)](https://travis-ci.org/bneumann/vexflow-musicxml)

-This is a ES6 approach for a easy Music XML renderer.
-It uses [Vexflow](https://github.com/0xfe/vexflow) as to display the score.
+This is a ES6 approach to an easy Music XML renderer.
+It uses [Vexflow](https://github.com/0xfe/vexflow) to display the score.
+It does __not__ take care about the layout (at the moment) and always renders the score in respect to the given canvas.
+The VexRenderer class has an interface for layout calculations and redrawing if the dimensions change.

 Please consider that this project is under development and needs some more care.